 Our class was taking notes and I had a student in my class who worked very slow.
 Like, for twenty words most kids wrote, this student wrote one.
 I kept waiting to move on with the entire class, until this student was done.

-Then my exchange teacher walked over and helped him write the notes.
+Then my mentor teacher walked over and helped him write the notes.
 She would write a few words to get him up to speed, then give him back the pencil.
 This, for whatever reason, stuck with me.

 I guess it stuck because I realized that it was okay to move on.
 It was okay to help a kid out every once in a while.
 It also allowed me to think about work differently.